kelyar/wix-ui-lib/README.md

 ###Model

-In order to set/get component values, you can add a `wix-model` attribute to the component markup this will bind them to the **Wix.UI** model.
+In order to set/get component values, you can add a `wix-model` attribute to the component markup.
+This will bind them to the **Wix.UI** model.

 **wix-model** attribute sets a key to access the component value from Wix.UI and subscribe to change events.

-Then you will be able to use the **Wix.UI.set(key, value)** or **Wix.UI.get(key)** to update the component state and retrive the component value.
+Then you will be able to use the **Wix.UI.set(key, value)** or **Wix.UI.get(key)** to update the component state and retrieve the component value.

     <div wix-model="myKey" wix-ctrl="ComponentName" wix-options="{option: 'value'}"></div>

-Components that has `wix-model` attribute can be initialized with default values or values that retrieved from your server.
+Component that has `wix-model` attribute can be initialized with default values or values that retrieved from your server.

     ...
     <div wix-model="showTweets" wix-ctrl="Checkbox"></div>